 Re-entry Data Message examples (Informative)

 Figures C-1 and C-2 show examples of RDM messages in KVN.
 The former only includes mandatory keywords, while the latter uses optional keywords.
 Figure C-1 presents a very basic RDM, the kind a Member Agency (or any other group) would make available to the interested public (e.g., amateur astronomers wishing to schedule the observation of a re-entry) for long-term re-entry prediction and containing only the remaining orbital lifetime.
-Figure C-2 shows a more complex message, containing the state vector, position/velocity covariance matrix, the kind of information two Member Agencies might exchange with each other for short-term re-entry predictions.
+Figure C-2 shows a more complex message, the kind of information two Member Agencies might exchange with each other for short-term re-entry predictions and containing the state vector, position/velocity covariance matrix.